krishnakadiyala/NPAcourse/labs/Lab_05_Working_with_Lists.md

 ### Task 2 - Working with Lists Part 2

-When working with APIs such as Cisco NX-API, commands are sent as a string to the device (for certain encoding types).
+When working with APIs such as Cisco NX-API, commands are sent as strings to the device (for certain encoding types).
 However, while you are writing code, it's common to want to build the command set as a list.
 Lists are simply easier to work with and manipulate in terms of adding/removing certain elements/commands, etc.

 ##### Step 1